Where are they now? The last 10 Man Utd academy grads SAF gave debuts

 The midfielder was introduced at half-time with United 2-0 down to Manchester City but was part of the comeback which saw them triumph 3-2.

-He made 79 appearances in all competitions for the Red Devils, second only to Paul Pogba on this list, and remains in the Premier League with Watford.
+He made 79 appearances in all competitions for the Red Devils, second only to Paul Pogba on this list, and is still plugging away in Watford’s midfield.